nodered/Mycroft-Battery-Powered-Satellite/README.md

         flat-volumes = no

-3. Capture Microphone Data
+3 Capture Microphone Data and Start MP3 Server

+   ### Use socat-mp3-server.sh

-    Use socat to listen on UDP port 18000 and append data to the Pulseaudio FIFO file
+    socat listens on UDP port 18000 and appends data to the Pulseaudio FIFO file

     ```socat -T 15 udp4-listen:18000,reuseaddr,fork stdout >> /ramdisk/virtmic```

-4. Set up MP3 Server

     The ESP32 is using the ESP8266audio libraries and uses the StreamMP3FromHTTP
     example sketch.